otherinbox/rack-federated_auth/README.md

 ```

 The gem handles forwarding users to the authentication URL if they haven't authenticated,
-recieving the authentication callback, and setting the user's session so authentication isn't
+receiving the authentication callback, and setting the user's session so authentication isn't
 required before each page request.

 Most federated login stragegies for OmniAuth should work - if you want to use something other than google-oauth2,